 Circle Lake Improvement District

-CLID Board Member meeting to take place on May 22, 2019.
-For more information, click here.
+The next CLID Board Member meeting to take place on August 8th, 2019.

 2018 and early 2019 was an exciting time for the formation of the Lake Improvement District (LID).
 After much work, and coordination with the Rice County Government Offices, we are happy to report that the LID was unanimously approved by the Rice County Commissioner in January of 2019!